Miscellaneous

 In the end, either you have a stack of height at least n, which constitutes an increasing subsequence of length n, or you have more than n stacks, and following the pointers from the last stack and reversing gives you a decreasing subsequence of length n.

-Sources to solve Minimum Fill-In a.k.a Chordal Completion (in python)
+Solver for Minimum Fill-In a.k.a Chordal Completion (in Python)

 With R. B. Sandeep and Florian Sikora, we participated in the second edition of the PACE challenge.
 The goal was to solve the most of 100 instances of Minimum Fill-In, being given 30 minutes per instance, using parameterized algorithms and no (M)ILP nor SAT solvers.
 Minimum Fill-In, also called Chordal Completion, consists of finding a smallest set of edges to add to a graph to make it chordal; i.e., the graph does not contain an induced cycle of length at least four.
 This problem is surprisingly tricky.
 For instance, the exact optimal value is not known on graphs as simple as grids.